 - Once a student has checked out, Residence Life will send information to the Business Office regarding damage charges and any additional fees.
-To check out of campus housing (either during the academic year or at the end of the semester), the student must complete the formal check-out procedure with a Resident Assistant or complete the Express Housing Check-Out process.
-Students checking out of housing using the Express Housing Check-Out option are expressly stating that any and all damage reported by Residence Life Staff when a walk-through is completed is accurate.
+To check out of campus housing (either during the academic year or at the end of the semester), the student must complete the formal check-out procedure with a Resident Assistant.
 Residents have the opportunity to contest any additional damage charges no more than 30 calendar days from the date of their check out, after which the charges are final. - Damage assessments are made by the Residence Life Staff with the help of the Facilities Department upon check-out.
-When damages have occurred or students fail to meet cleanliness requirements as set by the Residence Life Staff, a fine may be assessed.
+When damage has occurred or students fail to meet cleanliness requirements as set by the Residence Life Staff, a fine may be assessed.
 Charges are based on the cost of repair, replacement, or cleaning.
 A student may schedule a formal check-out with their Resident Assistant to evaluate their living space before leaving. - Common areas will be checked by the Residence Life Staff once all residents have vacated the living areas.
 Unless someone has claimed the damage, damages in the common areas will be divided equally among all of the residents assigned to the living area.
-Once the living area is completely vacated, facilities personnel will do a walk through to assess these damages; any additional damages that may have been missed will be assessed to the residents of that living area. - All damage charges and fines will be billed to the student account of the responsible party or parties.
+Once the living area is completely vacated, facilities personnel will do a walk through to assess these damages; any additional damages that may have been missing will be assessed to the residents of that living area. - All damage charges and fines will be billed to the student account of the responsible party or parties.